kogby/TrustAi/README.md

 npm run dev
 ```

-### 2. Backend & Database Setup
+### Backend & Database Setup

 The backend is containerized using Docker Compose.
+To set it up:

 1. Start Docker Desktop.
 2. Build and start the backend and database: